CovertLab/borealis/README.md

 After doing one-time setup, the steps to run a workflow are:

-1. Build a Docker container Image containing your payload task code to run in the workflow.
+1. Build a Docker container Image containing your payload tasks to run in the workflow.
 The `gcloud builds submit` command will upload your code and a `Dockerfile`, then trigger a Google Cloud Build server server to build the Docker Image and store it in the Google Container Registry.

+   See [Building Your Docker Image](docs/docker-build.md) for how to build the Docker Image, starting with writing the `Dockerfile`.

 1. Build your workflow and upload it to MongoDB.
-You can do this manually by writing a `.yaml` file and running the `lpad` command line tool, or automate it as a workflow builder that calls FireWorks APIs to construct a `Workflow` object and upload it.
+You can do this manually by writing a `.yaml` file and running the `lpad` command line tool to upload it, or automate it by implementing a workflow builder program which calls FireWorks APIs to construct and upload a `Workflow` object.

    The workflow will run instances of the `DockerTask` Firetask.
 Of course it can run other Firetasks as well; they just won't get deployment,